 The Participant Position page in the financial system contains 60 months of historical Market Values for all University endowments.
-For information regarding the Participant Position page, refer to Administrative Policy: Appendix - How to the Interpret Market Valuation of an Investment Account.

 Using month-end data, calculate the Average Market Value of an endowment for the last 60 months.
 Multiply this Average Market Value by one-fourth of the annual distribution rate to estimate the endowment’s quarterly income distribution.